JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedDevelopment.rst

 Make sure that you have written unit tests and docstrings for all code which has changed in your patch.
 It works best if you use test-driven development to write your patch initially, and write your tests before your code.
 (Believe me, if you write your tests after you write your code, we ''will'' know.
 It's more obvious than you think.)

 Run the full test suite ''before'' submitting your patch, and fix any problems you discover.
 If a reviewer notices failing tests, they may not give your code a deep look, and you may have to wait longer for a second review.
-See: `Tools for development <#toolsfordevelopment>`_.
+See: `Tools for development <#tools-for-development>`_.

 Some users may discover that their system is unusual and Twisted's test suite **does not pass** "out of the box".
 If this is the case, just make sure that the **same** tests are failing for you in a pristine checkout of trunk and with your changes applied.
 Then, in addition to submitting your patch, please let us know about the problem with the test suite!

-.. _toolsfordevelopment:

 Tools For Development
 =====================